 Building a portfolio of biosimilars -- generic versions of biotechnology drugs -- is another area of potential growth that Actavis will continue to pursue.
-The company announced a collaboration agreement with Amgen in 2011 to develop and commercialize several oncology antibody biosimilar drugs, agreeing at that time agreed to contribute $400 million in co-development costs.
-In 2012 the company also formed a partnership with Bioton to develop new insulin products.

 Mergers and Acquisitions

 And the hits just kept coming - in 2014 Actavis purchased drug maker Forest Laboratories for about $28 billion.
-The move creates a global drug powerhouse with branded and generic medications and a strong development pipeline expected to generate revenues of around $15 billion.
+The move created a global drug powerhouse with branded and generic medications and a strong development pipeline expected to generate revenues of around $15 billion.
 The following year, Actavis acquired Allergan (maker of Botox and other aesthetic products) in a $66 billion deal.
 With that transaction, the company became a top 10 global pharmaceutical firm with revenues expected to top $23 billion in 2015.
-The firm also plans to buy Auden Mckenzie, maker of more than 650 generic medications s and some 85 products under development, in a deal which will make Actavis the largest supplier of generics in the UK.
+The firm also plans to buy Auden Mckenzie, maker of more than 650 generic medications and some 85 products under development, in a deal which will make Actavis the largest supplier of generics in the UK.